Doctor Bong: Fictional character biography

 As a child, Lester Verde was severely bullied.
 When complaining about it to his mother, she noted his creative use of insults against his tormentors and sparked his desire to use his creativity to become a writer.

 Originally a journalism student whose yellow journalism got his professor fired, his hand is severed by a miniature guillotine when performing with the punk band Mildred Horowitz.
 This is a large factor in his becoming the villain Doctor Bong.
 How he developed his paraphernalia was never explained.

 It is revealed that he was also a skilled scientist, using his knowledge of chemistry and physics to create several devices and creatures to do his bidding, particularly Fifi the Duck, who was the closest thing Bong had to a henchwoman.
 He lives in a castle on a remote island, and can stun or kill by ringing his bell-shaped head.

 He had a longtime crush on Beverly Switzler, whom he eventually married.
 Before he was removed from the book, Steve Gerber had intended their marriage to last and for her to no longer be a main character in the Howard the Duck series.
 After Gerber left, Bill Mantlo brought Beverly, now single again, back to the book.

 John Byrne later pitted Bong against She-Hulk, trying to uncensor sanitized violent television so that his genetically-engineered quintuplets would be raised not finding violence at all attractive.
 She-Hulk, using her abilities to break the fourth wall, manages to defeat him.

 It is later revealed in his initial appearance that he had given up supervillainy to obtain a PhD in psychology.
 His first patient is Deadpool, who came to him for treatment after the events of Dead Reckoning.
 He was, however, back to supervillainy by the Max Howard the Duck series.

-Bong later appears as one of the many villains in a bar that Colleen Wing and Misty Knight enter in search for information.
-They defeat all the villains, with Bong accidentally taking out the Jester.
-After being held at sword point, Bong reveals all the information he knows about current power struggles.